Loading non-Maxwellian Velocity Distributions in Particle Simulations: Discussion and Summary

 In Section \ref{sec:ringMax}, we have introduced the ring Maxwellian and the shell Maxwellian.
 We would propose them as alternatives for the ring and shell distributions in Section \ref{sec:ring}.
-When the ring/shell velocity is larger than the thermal width, $V \gg \theta$, they are similar to the conventional ring and shell distributions.
+When the ring/shell velocity substantially exceeds the thermal width, $V \gg \theta$, these distributions are similar to the conventional ring and shell distributions.
+If we evaluate their differences using Eq.~\eqref{eq:ringshell_diff} at $V\pm \sigma$, where $\sigma = \theta/\sqrt{2}$ is the standard deviation, the two ring distributions are in agreement within 10\% for $V \gtrsim 3.9\theta_\perp$, and the two shell distributions are in agreement within 15\% for $V \gtrsim 5.25\theta$.
+Physically, the new Maxwellians correspond to the radial or spherical scattering of a seed population, whereas the ring and shell distributions lack a justification for their Gaussian width.
 When $V \lesssim \theta$, the conventional distributions become somewhat artificial near $v=0$, and probably it does not make sense to employ them.
-In contrast, The (ring and shell) Maxwellians have no such problem.
-The new Maxwellians have other nice features.
-As presented, it is much easier to estimate pressures and energy density for the new Maxwellians than those for the conventional distributions.
+In contrast, the (ring and shell) Maxwellians have no artificial problem at $v=0$, but they are no longer ring- or shell-shaped when $V \le \theta_{\perp}$ (ring) or $\le \sqrt{3/2} \theta$.
+Practically, the new Maxwellians are easier to use.
+As shown in Sections \ref{sec:ring} and \ref{sec:ringMax}, it is much easier to estimate pressures, pressure anisotropies, and energy density for the new Maxwellians than those for the conventional distributions.
 Also, Monte Carlo procedures for the new Maxwellians are much simpler than those for the conventional distributions, as shown in Tables \ref{table:ringshell} and \ref{table:shellMax}.
-All these facts suggest that the ring or shell Maxwellians are favorable for modeling of heliospheric kinetic processes in ring or shell-shaped VDFs.
+These facts suggest that the ring or shell Maxwellians are favorable for modeling of heliospheric kinetic processes in ring or shell-shaped VDFs.

+Technically, the proposed algorithms raise minor concerns when deployed on graphics processing units (GPUs).
+In particular, algorithms that rely on the rejection method can be inefficient on GPUs.
+This is because the number of iterations required by the rejection loop may vary from thread to thread, which is not well suited to the GPU's execution model.
+Furthermore, at the time of writing, neither NVIDIA’s {\tt cuRAND} library nor AMD’s {\tt hipRAND} library provides gamma generators, although both libraries support uniform and normal variates.
+Consequently, we need to generate gamma variates on the CPU or to implement custom gamma generators on the GPU.
+Since GPU computation has only recently become popular in heliophysics, further investigation is needed to see whether these issues are critical and to find other potential problems.